pnv2003/fotoverse/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is the culmination of the 2024 Summer Internship Program at [NUS Technology](https://www.nustechnology.com).
-As part of the internship, I trained extensively in the role of a backend engineer, utilizing the Ruby on Rails framework to develop a feature-rich, Instagram-like social media web application.
+As part of the internship, I am trained extensively in the role of a backend engineer, utilizing the Ruby on Rails framework to develop a feature-rich, Instagram-like social media web application.
 The project focuses on building a scalable and maintainable backend architecture, implementing robust APIs, and managing complex data models to support the application's functionalities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>